-FINDING 2015-001: MATERIAL WEAKNESS - INTERNAL CONTROL OVER FINANCIAL REPORTING
+FINDING 2016-001: SIGNIFICANT DEFICIENCY - INTERNAL CONTROL OVER FINANCIAL REPORTING

-Repeat of Finding 2014-001
+Repeat of Finding 2015-001

-Criteria: Statement on Auditing Standards (SAS) No. 115 states that the city should have internal control procedures that enable the preparation of financial statements by city personnel that are free from material errors.
+Criteria: Auditing Standards contained in AU-C Sec.
+265 state that the city should have internal control procedures that enable the preparation of financial statements by city personnel that are free from material errors.

 Condition: Auditing standards require that we perform procedures to obtain an understanding of your government and its internal control environment as part of the annual audit.
 This includes an analysis of the city's year-end financial reporting process and preparation of your financial statements, including the schedule of expenditures of federal and state awards.
 A properly designed system of internal control allows for the presentation of year-end financial data and financial statements without material errors.
 At this time, the city does not have internal controls in place that allow for the preparation of complete and accurate financial statements, including an independent review by someone other than the preparer.
-In addition, material misstatements were noted in the general ledger during the financial audit.
-As a result, we consider this to be a material weakness in internal control over the city's financial reporting.
+As a result, we consider this to be a significant deficiency in internal control over the city's financial reporting.